 As a Cayman Islands exempted company listed on Nasdaq Stock Market, we are subject to the Nasdaq corporate governance listing standards.
 However, Nasdaq rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
 Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from the Nasdaq corporate governance listing standards.
-Although we did not rely on the home country practice exemption in 2021, we have relied on the exemption in prior years.
+For example, under Cayman Islands law, we are not required to (i) have a majority of independent directors in our board of directors, or (ii) obtain shareholders' approval for material amendment to any share incentive plan.
 We may also opt to rely on additional home country practice exemptions in the future.
 As a result, our shareholders may be afforded less protection than they would otherwise enjoy under the Nasdaq Stock Market corporate governance listing standards applicable to U.S. domestic issuers.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our ADSs-As an exempted company incorporated in the Cayman Islands, we are permitted to adopt certain home country practices in relation to corporate governance matters that differ significantly from the Nasdaq corporate governance listing standards; these practices may afford less protection to shareholders than they would enjoy if we complied fully with the Nasdaq corporate governance listing standards."